grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

    - Display Name: Grafana

-1. Fill in the `[auth.generic_oauth]` section of the Grafana configuration file using the client ID and client secret from **SSO** tab of the app details page:
+1. Update the `[auth.generic_oauth]` section of the Grafana configuration file using the client ID and client secret from the **SSO** tab of the app details page:

    Your OneLogin Domain will match the URL you use to access OneLogin.